40 Awesome Photo Shoot Ideas:

 Grab a large mirror to catch more of the background, which will add more to the overall story of the shoot.
 Be careful, though, because you don’t want to capture your reflection in the subject’s mirror accidentally.
 It’s going to take some experimenting and movement to get it right.

 This is a fun, creative way to make art with several different photos.
 Double exposure is all about combining and merging two photos into one image.
+Typically, this was done by using the same piece of film, and taking two overlapping images on it.
 Think about two objects and take pictures of them to make something abstract, creative, or unique.

 #25 – Future Father

 Usually, pregnancy shoots are all about the mom-to-be, but who says fathers can’t have their shoot?
-Include the father in some of the pregnancy photos and make him the protagonist of his own story because he’s probably really excited.
+Include the father in some of the pregnancy photos and make him the protagonist of his own story because both parents are equally excited about their future child.

 The Best Props

 Make the future dad pose alongside some of his favorite things.
 If he loves his car, add some colored balloons, and make him sit in the driver’s seat.
-Add pregnancy banners and announcements but make dad part of the photo story.
+Add pregnancy banners and announcements but make sure the father is a part of the visual story.

 #26 – Recreating the Past